 If you drive a car or ride a motorbike, insurance isn't optional.
 There's no such legal requirement when it comes to bicycle insurance.
 Of course, if you're riding around on a pricey titanium-framed beauty with a set of high-spec disc brakes then insurance is likely to be high up your list of priorities.

 For riders with a more modest set of wheels, it makes sense too.
 You might well rely on your bicycle to get to work – more than 740,000 of us do according to the most recent government census.

 How would you cope if it needed to be replaced immediately?
 The inconvenience is one thing, but could you afford to splash out hundreds of pounds on a new bike at the drop of a hat?

 Unfortunately, bicycles are a particular favourite of thieves.
 They're light, valuable, easy to sell, and there are plenty of them around – easy pickings.

-In one year (June 2018 - June 2019) there were 323,000 bike thefts reported to police, according to the latest Crime Survey for England and Wales.
+In one year (Oct 19-Sep 20), 81,536 bike thefts were reported to police, according to the latest Crime Survey for England and Wales.

 With Admiral Contents Insurance, bikes worth up to £350 are automatically protected inside and outside the home.
 Best of all, bikes belonging to every family member living at the same address are also covered.